⚠️ MASSIVE WARNING ⚠️

 Color Themes

-repy supports three built-in color themes:
+repy supports four built-in color themes:

 - Default: Uses terminal colors